Nehrybka: Post-World War II

 After World War II, Poland reappeared on the map of Europe, but its borders were shifted significantly to the west and north.
 Within these limits, Germans who had owned lands for hundreds of years were expelled.
 Poles who had been expelled from areas inside the Soviet Union took their place.
-The Germans settled on former Ukrainians lands.
-In Nehbryka, during World War II, there was built a camp for Soviet and Italian prisoners of war, the site of 327/Z Stalag camp.
-They met a terrible fate.
-They were kept under inhumane conditions.
-Witnesses claim that the camp did not even have grass, because it was eaten by the prisoners.
-In one of the present factory buildings Polna S.A., prisoners of war were shot and then thrown into a mass grave at the Battery 2 "Nehrybka.
-To this day, in this place, stands a monument commemorating the tragedy of those people.
 Already in 1945, the Ukrainians of Nehrybka were being resettled.
 In their place came Poles expelled from within the borders of the USSR, who came mainly from Radochoniec and Miżyńca, as well as from Siberia.
-This changed the ethnic composition of the village, and by 1947 years the last group of Ukrainians was deported.
+This changed the ethnic composition of the village, and by 1947 the last group of Ukrainians was deported.

 Population

 In the second half of the eighteenth century (1785), Nehrybka had a multi-ethnic character.
 Its population numbered 532, including 432 Greek Catholics (80%), 80 Roman Catholics (15%), and 29 Jews (5%).

 The village's population did not grow significantly into the next century.
 According to the census of 1858, there lived in Nehrybka 567 people.
 In 1880, the population of Nehrybka was 610, of whom 141 belonged to the manorial estate (15 of whom were of the Roman Catholic rite).

 In 1921, there resided in Nehrybka 677 inhabitants in 115 homes (about 6 persons per home): 561 Greek Catholics (83%), 89 Roman Catholics (13%), and 27 Jews (4%).

 At the outbreak of World War II, the population had changed and grown considerably.
-In 1939, there lived in Nehrybka 650 Ukrainians, 700 Poles, and 100 Jews.
+In 1939, Nehrybka was inhabited by some 700 Poles, 650 Ukrainians, and 100 Jews.